-Predicted impact classes for the Night period are illustrated graphically in Appendix B. Each identified receiver in the study area has been coloured to highlight the predicted level of impact.
+Predicted impact classes the proposed works are illustrated graphically in Appendix B-1.
+Each identified receiver in the study area has been coloured to highlight the predicted level of impact.

-Detailed predicted noise levels for each potentially affected receiver are presented Appendix C.
+Detailed predicted noise and vibration levels for each potentially affected receiver are presented in Appendix C-1.

-Table 10 presents the worst-case predicted noise level of 61 dB(A) during the works, resulting in 0 receivers classed as highly noise affected.
+Table 10 presents the worst-case predicted noise level of 81 dB(A) during the works, resulting in 2 receivers classed as highly noise affected.